Note: This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases.

 My husband would try to convince me saying that Salmon was loaded with Vitamin D, B12, and Omega 3 fatty acids.
 It was a nutrition marvel and nothing short of brain food.

 None of it mattered to me.
 I couldn’t stand the smell and just couldn’t force myself to take a bite.

-And all my husband did was seasoned the salmon with some oil, pepper, salt and cayenne pepper and baked it for 13 minutes and broiled it on low for a minute or so.
+And all my husband did was seasoned the salmon with some oil, pepper, salt, and cayenne pepper and baked it for 13 minutes, and broil it on low for a minute or so.
 That’s it.

 - 1 lb salmon fillet

 - 1 teaspoon pepper or to taste

 - 1 teaspoon cayenne pepper or to taste

 - Line a baking sheet with foil.
 Pat dry the salmon with a paper towel and place it skin down on the baking sheet.

 - Make a marinade using oil, pepper, salt, and cayenne pepper.
 Pour the marinade over the salmon and coat it completely with the marinade.
 Transfer it to the oven.